 1. Customer Wants and Needs

-The logic is that creating a product or brand to meet current client needs is a superior technique to create demand than simply making goods or brands and then seeking for or creating demand for it.
+The logic is that creating a product or brand to meet current client needs is a superior technique to creating demand than simply making goods or brands and then seeking for or creating demand for it.

 A practical strategy is to follow the “Inverted Pyramid” approach, which asserts that a company’s product development should begin with customer needs and work backward toward increasing market share.